Hammadid dynasty: Apogee

 Buluggin ibn Muhammad (r.
-1055–1062), a subsequent Hammadid ruler, invaded northern Morocco in 1062 and briefly took Fez for a few months before being assassinated by his paternal cousin, An-Nasir ibn Alnas, who succeeded him as emir.
-The Hammadid empire peaked during al-Nasir's reign.
+1055–1062), a subsequent Hammadid ruler, invaded northern Morocco in 1062 and briefly took Fez for a few months, but was then assassinated by his paternal cousin An-Nasir ibn Alnas, who succeeded him as emir.
+The Hammadid dynasty peaked during al-Nasir's reign.
 Under his reign the Hammadids established their control across large parts of the Maghreb.
 Al-Nasir captured Constantine and Algiers, then established Hammadid influence far to the east in Sfax, where the local ruler acknowledged Hammadid suzerainty, as well as in Susa and Tripoli.
 At the request of local shaykhs, he was also able to install a loyal governor in Tunis until 1067.
 Between 1067 and 1072 he built Béjaïa, developing it from a small fishing village into a large, fortified town and port.
 The Hammadids also expanded south deep into the Sahara, with Ouargla forming the southernmost city of their territory.
 They briefly extended their authority further to the Oued Mya.

-In the 11th century, the Hammadids came under increasing pressure from the Banu Hilal, who had settled in the Plains of Constantine and increasingly threatened Qalaat Beni Hammad.
+In the 11th century, the Hammadids came under increasing pressure from the Banu Hilal, who had settled in the Plains of Constantine and increasingly threatened Qal'at Bani Hammad.
 While initially allied to the Bedouins, the Hammadids later became their puppets, allocating half of their harvest yields to them and buying off tribesmen in order to secure the safety of trade routes.
-Over time, Qalaat Beni Hammad was eventually eclipsed by Béjaïa.
+Qal'at Bani Hammad was eventually eclipsed by Béjaïa.
 In 1090, with the Banu Hilal menace rising, the Hammadids moved their capital to Béjaïa, yielding their southern territories to the Hilalians.
 The Hammadids maintained control of a small but prosperous coastal territory between Ténès and El Kala.
 E.J.
-Brill's First Encyclopaedia of Islam (1927) states that the Qalaat Beni Hammad "was not completely abandoned by al-Mansur and he even embellished it with a number of palaces.
+Brill's First Encyclopaedia of Islam (1927) states that the Qal'at Bani Hammad "was not completely abandoned by al-Mansur and he even embellished it with a number of palaces.
 The Hammadid kingdom had therefore at this point two capitals joined by a royal road."
 Renamed al-Nasiriya to honor the emir, Béjaïa developed into a sophisticated trading city; under al-Nasir and his son and successor al-Mansur ibn Nasir, large gardens, palaces, a Great Mosque, and other landmarks were constructed in the town.

 An-Nasir corresponded with Pope Gregory VII and expanded commercial opportunities for Italian traders in Béjaïa.
-The city since flourished as a trading port and a prominent intellectual centre where even Abu Madyan and the Andalusian Shaykh Abu Ali Hassan bin Ali Muhammad taught.
-Leonardo Fibonacci had also studied in Béjaïa, his father was appointed as collector of customs in Béjaïaand he brought Leonardo along with him where he was taught.
-It was in Béjaïa where Fibonacci was introduced to the Arabic numerical system and computational method, he later introduced this numerical system to Europe.
+The city then flourished as a trading port and a prominent intellectual centre where even Abu Madyan and the Andalusian Shaykh Abu Ali Hassan bin Ali Muhammad taught.
+Leonardo Fibonacci had also studied in Béjaïa; his father was appointed as collector of customs in Béjaïa and brought Leonardo with him.
+In Béjaïa Fibonacci was introduced to the Arabic numerical system and computational method; he later introduced this numerical system to Europe.
 He was also introduced to a book of algebra written by al-Khwarizmi.